mzur/kirby-uniform/docs/methods.md

 ## action($action, $options = [])

 Execute an action.
-Implicitly calls `guard()` if it wasn't called yet.
+Implicitly calls `validate()` and `guard()` if any of them weren't called yet.
 The first argument can be an action class name or an action instance.

 Return: `Form`